-Is there a more scorned major than that in a liberal arts field?
+Is there a more scorned major than one in a liberal arts field?
 Maybe, but I haven’t heard of it.
-Perhaps because I couldn’t hear anything over the chorus of “what the hell are you going to do with an English major?”
-In one particular instance, that exact question was asked of me by a complete stranger, someone who definitely did not have the right to be even concerned about my future endeavours.
+Perhaps because I couldn’t hear anything over the chorus of “what the hell are you going to do with an English major?” questions.
+In one particular instance, that exact question was asked of me by a complete stranger, someone who definitely did not have the right to even concern himself with my future endeavors.

 It was during my junior year of college, the day of a pretty big football game over Thanksgiving break.
 I was at a tailgate, bouncing from one group of people to the next, trying to find a conversation I could seamlessly join.
 I wandered over to an older group of people, including one man who was a few beers short of schwasted.
-The group enveloped me into their huddle, as the older generation does with young people they see potential in.
+The group enveloped me into their huddle.
 They forgave me for rooting for the other team at the otherwise one-sided tailgate, but they wanted to know about my “plans,” because of course I needed to have plans with little over a year left in school.
 I explained my love of writing, that I was an English major, and that was when the almost-schwasted man bellowed out, “English?
 What the hell are you goin’ to do with an English major?”

 Family, on the other hand, responded quite differently.
 Though still not as blunt as a drunk man at a tailgate, they had their own way of expressing disappointment in my choice of study and future career goals.
-One uncle, though surely well intentioned, mentioned that even if I became a best-selling author, it’s not like I would have a “real job.”
+One uncle mentioned that even if I became a best-selling author it’s not like I would have a “real job.”

 Let’s all laugh together.